gered/Llanfair/README.md

 $ java -jar Llanfair.jar
 ```

-## Changes
+## Major Changes / Fixes

-### 1.5
-Changes from v1.4.3 (the last official release).
-Note that a couple of these changes were actually by
+The main changes from v1.4.3 (the last official release from Xunkar) are as follows:
-Xunkar himself as he did some work post-1.4.3 that he just never released.

-* If the JNativeHook event hook registration fails the app will display an error prompt instead of failing
+* Enhancements to JNativeHook support for global key events.
+Llanfair will prompt with an error
-  silently.
-Additionally on some OS's you may see your OS prompt you with some kind of accessibility permissions
+  if the hook could not be registered instead of failing silently.
+Additionally on some OS's you
+  may see your OS prompt you with some kind of accessibility permissions request.
-  request (note that in either case, you will have to restart Llanfair for the permissions change to take effect).
-* XML formats for both app config and saved runs.
-Some backwards compatibility for opening the old binary versions.
-* Config and runs are now saved by default under `$user_home/.llanfair/`.
-* Runs are now saved with a default `.lfs` file extension.
+* Choice between global or non-global hotkeys.
+* Human-readable config and splits file formats (XML).
+This change is almost entirely based on work
+  Xunkar had started after release of v1.4.3.
 * Support for a delayed/negative run start time.
 Useful if you want to start the run at a time more convenient for you
-  but before any of the segments should start (e.g. to skip initial loading, fadeouts, etc)
+  but before any of the segments should start (e.g. to skip initial loading, fadeouts, etc).
-* Attempt counter (both number of total attempts and number of completed attempts).
+* Attempt counter (both the number of total attempts and number of completed runs).
-* Additional font customization settings.
+* Additional font and colour customization settings.
 * Coloring of split time deltas using slightly different color shades based on if you're gaining/losing time while
   already ahead/behind.
+* Run goal text setting has been changed to a more generic run sub-title setting.
+* By default the config file is saved under `$user_home/.llanfair/` and the default location
+  to save/load splits is `$user_home/.llanfair/splits/` (though you can of course also choose
+  whatever other location you like).
+* Saved splits are now saved with a default `.lfs` file extension.
-* Other very minor bug fixes.
+* Other minor bug fixes.

+### Important Note About Localization

-**NOTE**: I've temporarily disabled localization support.
-Some of the strings used were out of sync between English
+I've temporarily disabled localization support.
+Some of the strings used in Llanfair were out of sync between English
-and the other languages and I ended up adding new English strings too.
-I only speak English and so have no way to
+and the other languages and I ended up adding new English strings too as I've been working on feature enhancements and
-update the other language translations.
-It seemed wrong to include an option in the app to switch languages when the
+bug fixing.
+I only speak English and so have no way to update the other language translations.
+It seemed wrong to me to
+include an option in the app to switch languages when the other language text was incomplete, so it will remain
-other language text was "bad", so it will remain disabled until these translations are brought up to date again.
+disabled until these translations are brought up to date again (which will have to be done by someone else -- pull
+requests are more then welcome!).

 ## Building and Running

 You will need Gradle.
 Obviously any IDE with Gradle support will simply mean you can just open this project